Anthony C. Perera

-Mahapatabadige Anthony Crisman Kivlojiyas Perera (born 13 September 1921 – died 20 May 1988 as ඇන්තනී සී. පෙරේරා) [Sinhala]), popularly as Anthony C. Perera, was an actor in Sri Lankan cinema and theater.
-One of the earliest pillars in Sri Lankan film history, Perera also worked as a singer, screenplay writer and director in his career that spanned more than four decades.
+Mahapatabadige Anthony Crisman Kivlojiyas Perera (13 September 1921 – 20 May 1988 as ඇන්තනී සී. පෙරේරා) [Sinhala]), popularly known as Anthony C. Perera, was an actor in Sri Lankan cinema and theater.
+One of the earliest pillars in Sri Lankan film history, Perera also worked as a singer, screenplay writer and director in a career spanning more than four decades.

 Personal life

-Perera was born on 13 September 1921 in a small village of Mahawewa Vee Hena, Chilaw, in Puttalam as the eldest of the family.
+Perera was born on 13 September 1921 in a small village of Mahawewa Vee Hena, Chilaw, in Puttalam as the eldest child of the family.
 His father Mahapatabedige Logus Perera was born in Tudella, Ja-Ela, who worked as a plantation administrator.
 His mother was Warnasuriyage Theodora Tissera.
 He entered Mahawewa Junior School for primary education and then moved to Tudella Roman Catholic College (currently known as Christ King College, Tudella) for further education.
-Then with his father's transfer to a new plantation in Kurunegala, Perera shifted to Budupitiya Roman Catholic School which was about 7 miles from Kurunegala.
+With his father's transfer to a new plantation in Kurunegala, Perera shifted to Budupitiya Roman Catholic School which was about 7 miles from Kurunegala.

 Perera has one younger brother, Wilfred and one younger sister, Beatrice.
 Wilfred later became a distinguished teacher at St. Benedict's College, Kotahena and produced several popular figures, including; Vijaya Kumaratunga, Ravindra Randeniya and Robin Fernando.

-He was married to Modarage Mary Vaas.
-The wedding was celebrated in 1953.
+He married Modarage Mary Vaas in 1953.
 The couple has five daughters - Menaka, Deepthika, Gaurika, Chaudry, Sherine - and two sons - Rohana and Emil.
-His elder son Rohana died at young age by an accident.
+His elder son Rohana died at a young age in an accident.

-Perera died on 20 May 1988 at the age of 66 and buried in Thudella Cemetery, Ja-Ela.
+Perera died on 20 May 1988 at the age of 66 and was buried in Thudella Cemetery, Ja-Ela.